leobeltra/cmssw/DataFormats/SoATemplate/README.md

 `ConstViewTemplateFreeParams`.
 The parametrization of those templates is explained in the [Template parameters section](#template-parameters).

-It is also possible to build a Customized View passing from the [Metarecords sublass](#metarecords-subclass).
+It is also possible to build a Generic View passing from the [Metarecords sublass](#metarecords-subclass).
 This view can give access to pointers not belonging to the same SoA and for this reason not contiguous in memory.

 ## Metadata subclass